Andylaa10/eCommerce/README.md

-# eCommerce - Exam Project
+# :computer: eCommerce - Exam Project
-## :computer: Product
-**eCommerce** is a backend based software project that focuses on optimizing databases, system integration and the development of large systems.
-The project uses the polyglot persistence principle for using multiple databases for the same system.
-The architecture is built with a focus on distributed microservices - where a CI/CD pipeline is used to validate the codebase & deploy the application via a combination of Docker hub and the Azure Kubernetes Service.
+**eCommerce** is a backend based software project that focuses on optimizing databases for developers, system integration and the development of large systems.
+The project uses the polyglot persistence principle for using multiple databases for the same system (Relational, Document-based & key-value store).
+The architecture is built with a focus on distributed microservices - where a CI/CD pipeline is used to validate the codebase & deploy the application via a combination of Docker hub and Azure's Kubernetes Service.
 Furthermore the project is focused on building a system that correlates to fault isolative architecture via the usage of Polly, in combination with monitoring via Seq and Zipkin.
-At last the usage of a dead letter queue also supports the focus on developing a large scalable system
+Finally the usage of a dead letter queue also supports the focus of developing a large scalable system
 <br>

 ## Setup steps/guide